sdnfv/openNetVM/tools/Pktgen/README.md

 1.2 Check your current status of NIC binding and active status
 -------------

-Pktgen requires that at least one 10Gb NIC port is bound to the DPDK driver.
+Pktgen requires that at least one 10Gb NIC port is bound to the DPDK driver at the time of use.

 You can check the status of you NICs with `./dpdk/usertools/dpdk-devbind.py -s`.
 The desired NIC status should appear as such: